bgveenstra/cs-lessons/computer-architecture.md

 ```

 Can you identify what the code is doing?
-The %rbp, %rsp, and %eax are registers - data storage locations directly in the CPU.
+The %rbp, %rsp, and %eax are registers - data storage locations directly in the processor.
 It's very fast for a computer to access the processor's registers, and they usually store the operands for an arithmetic or logic operation being carried out.
 The %rbp and %rsp registers have special purposes; they help the computer keep track of where in the call stack the current operations are being carried out (we won't go into this too much, but it's the basis for how control flow works).

 Here's that code translated into a low-level programming language called C: